-5. Integration sessions (Visits 5, 6, and 7) are post medication sessions that will take place after the psilocybin dosing session.
-You will have three integration sessions over the course of 2-3 weeks.
+4. Integration sessions (Visits 5, 6, 7, and 8) are post medication sessions that will take place after the psilocybin dosing session.
+The integration sessions will begin on the day following the medication dosing session, which will be in person.
+The following integration sessions will start online about 1 week after leaving the retreat, and you will have three online integration sessions at 2 week intervals.
 Each integration session will last 60-90 minutes in duration.
-The first integration session will occur on the day following the medication dosing session, which will be in person, and you will have two additional integration sessions approximately every week after that on a secure video platform

 These sessions will be conducted by your therapist facilitation team.
 The study therapists will ask you about your experience during the medication dosing session and will provide guidance designed to enable you to interpret what the experience might mean for you.
 The therapists will refrain from telling you what your experiences mean-the interpretation is ultimately up to you.
 After each integration session, you will be asked to fill out questionnaires to assess your psychological symptoms, some of which will be identical to the questionnaires you completed in the baseline set.